2009–10 WHL season

-The 2009–10 WHL season is the 44th season of the Western Hockey League (WHL).
-The regular season began on September 17, 2009 and ended on March 14, 2010.
-The 2009 Subway Super Series (formerly ADT Canada-Russia Challenge), featuring Team WHL versus Team Russia, took place from November 25–26, 2009.
+The 2009–10 WHL season was the 44th season of the Western Hockey League (WHL).
+The regular season began on September 17, 2009, and ended on March 14, 2010.
+The 2009 Subway Super Series, featuring Team WHL versus Team Russia, took place mid-season from November 25 to 26, 2009.
+The Calgary Hitmen won their second consecutive and fourth overall Scotty Munro Memorial Trophy for best regular season record.
+The playoffs took place from March 18 to May 7.
+The Hitmen followed up their regular season title by defeating the Tri-City Americans in the championship series to claim their second Ed Chynoweth Cup, and a berth in the 2010 Memorial Cup tournament.